 Every year, towards the end of the year, millions of red crabs make their way from the forest and head to the ocean to begin breeding.
 They swarm across roads and beaches, creating a sea of crimson crustaceans.

 This only happens once a year, however, so the rest of the time you can safely explore Christmas Island (considered the Galapagos of the Indian Ocean) and its national park.
 Hike through the rainforest to waterfalls or head to the ocean for snorkelling and diving.

 Drive across the Nullabor

 Love long, straight stretches of road?
-In the Australian Outback you’ll find the longest straight road in Australia: 145.6 kilometres of straight, straight road that makes up the Eyre Highway.
+In the Australian Outback you’ll find the longest straight road in Australia: 90 miles (145.6 kilometres) of straight, straight road that makes up the Eyre Highway.